-Applicants must meet all eligibility requirements detailed above and submit a short application by July 15, 2019 to elebows@emory.edu.
+Applicants must meet all eligibility requirements detailed above and submit a short application (pages 4-6) by August 10th, 2020 to elebows@emory.edu.

 Applications will be reviewed based on the following criteria.
-Priority will be given to applications and communities that:
+Priority will be given to applications from communities that:

-- Demonstrate the community's need for the program - Build on the strengths and assets in the community - Demonstrate broad community interest in participating and engaging with the program - Have technical merit (e.g., provides specific details, addresses questions, etc.) - Intend to participate in the entire Exposome Roadshow and Community Grant Program (~3 years: Community workshop(s), Planning Grant, Action Grant, Sustainability Grant)
+- Lack equitable access to systems that provide resources and/or face other systemic injustices - Demonstrate the community's need for, and interest in, the program - Build on the strengths and assets in the community - Demonstrate broad community interest in participating and engaging with the program - Have technical merit (e.g., provides specific details, addresses questions, etc.) - Intend to participate in the entire Exposome Roadshow and Community Grant Program (~3 years: Community workshop(s), Planning Grant, Action Grant, Sustainability Grant)

-Please contact Erin Lebow-Skelley at elebows@emory.edu or 404-712-8795 to discuss whether your community or group is a good fit for the Roadshow and Community Grant Program, and for assistance with the application.
+For a copy of the application, please contact Erin Lebow-Skelley at elebows@emory.edu or leave a message at 404-712-8795 to discuss whether your community or group is a good fit for the Roadshow and Community Grant Program.